mencia/vortex-superfluid/README.md

-# vortex-superfluid
+## vortex-superfluid

-We calculate the ground state of infinite two-component rotating superfluids. spin_spin.py and Rabi.py find the ground state of different models, respectively.
-For the first one, interactions lead to transitions between the two components, whereas in the second one the number of atoms in each component is conserved.
-Besides, in Rabi.py the two components are Rabi coupled.
-For details related to the model used in spin_spin.py, see section 12.2 in "Bose–Einstein Condensation in Dilute Gases".
-Rabi.py was used to generate the results in https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.043609 (or https://arxiv.org/abs/1801.09912).
+We calculate the ground state of infinite two-component rotating superfluids, for two different models.

+## Software

+* Python 3.6

+## Repository contents

+* Rabi.py

+It finds the ground state the model shown in https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.043609 (or https://arxiv.org/abs/1801.09912).

+* spin_spin.py

+It finds the ground state of the model shown in section 12.2 in "Bose–Einstein Condensation in Dilute Gases".